Tyche: Tyche of Antioch

 Several artefacts feature the Tyche of Antioch with a male swimmer personifying the Orontes River at her feet according to Amin.
 Her importance to the river is also strengthened by her being considered an Oceanid, according to Giannopoulou.
+The Antiochene Tyche maintained relevance much later into the Christian dominated empire, as show by official Pentanummium coins minted during the reigns of Justin (r.
+518-527) and Justinian (r.
+527-565) that depict her in her temple on the reverse.

 Tyche in the Parthian Empire

 In the early years of the Parthian Empire, Parthian kings, starting with Mithridates I (165 BC) utilized imagery of the Olympian gods in their coinage, often with the term ΦΙΛΕΛΛΗΝΟΣ (friend of the Greeks) as a conciliatory gesture to subject Greek people living in the former Seleucid Empire lands.
 However, by the time of Vologases I (51 AD), the only Greek imagery used on coins was the goddess Tyche, who continued to be represented on Parthian coins for the next 200 years.
 In later imagery, Tyche provides the Khvarenah or projection of divine rulership in Zoroastrianism to the worthy king.
 It is unclear whether this "Parthian Tyche" simultaneously represented a Zoroastrian goddess such as Anahita or Ashi, or possibly another.